Friday, September 9, 2022

 During this special day, the medical students are “cloaked” in their first white coats by faculty mentors in the presence of family members, friends and medical school deans and faculty.
 The poignant donning of the white coat is a symbolic event that marks students’ official entry into the medical profession, and demonstrates their commitment and dedication as they embark on their lifelong journeys.
 In addition, the White Coat Ceremony is the first time new students recite the Hippocratic Oath.

 White Coat Notes

-A new tradition at CMSRU is the White Coat Notes initiative, which provides an opportunity to give new students hand-written messages of encouragement and congratulations while supporting the student activities fund.
+A tradition at CMSRU is the White Coat Notes initiative, which provides an opportunity to give new students hand-written messages of encouragement and congratulations while supporting the Student Activities Fund.

 Notes are placed in the pockets of students’ jackets before they are cloaked during the ceremony.
 Loved ones, fellow students, past and future mentors and colleagues, and friends are encouraged to participate in this meaningful program.
-Click HERE for more information on CMSRU’s White Coat Notes.
+If you wish to make a gift online please CLICK HERE